k0oda/dotfiles/README.md

 after_03   ->  keyd config deployed & service started
 ```

-Config directories for `niri` and `DankMaterialShell` are skipped automatically
+Config directories for `Hyprland` and `DankMaterialShell` are skipped automatically
 if aren't installed.

 ---